Heart disease is the leading cause of death in the United States. Although there are different types of heart disease,

 Aim for at least 2 hours and 30 minutes of moderate aerobic exercise each week.
 Some good choices include

-.
-Add in some strength training for your major muscle groups at least two days a week.
+swimming.
+Add in some strength training for your major muscle groups at least 2 days a week.

 Eat a Heart-healthy Diet